-- Execute transactions that achieve the best value for government assets and effectively deliver major capital projects, and continue to deliver priority infrastructure projects - transit, highway, and healthcare projects - on the Province's public-private partnership (P3) pipeline. - Continue to develop innovative commercial solutions for government priorities.
-Continue to provide commercial advice and services related to ministries, agencies, and broader public sector entities on financial, strategic, or other matters including developing, evaluating, structuring, and negotiating commercial transactions. - Continue to develop provincial land holdings.
-Continue to identify and pursue revenue-generating opportunities and innovative practices supporting the government's plan to build new, sustainable transit through the implementation of the TOC program. - Support the government response to the COVID-19 pandemic.
-Continue to support the government's response to COVID-19, including working with MOI, the Ministry of Transportation, Metrolinx and other capital ministries to assess and manage financial and scheduling risks to ongoing major projects resulting from COVID-19. - Continue to deliver the IO Loan Program according to the Province's policy goals.
-Continue to engage with current and potential lending partners, advise the ministry on the Loan Program's potential expansion, and work with partners like MLTC to deliver innovative solutions that enable the delivery of key government priorities. - Provide administrative services on other programs as directed by the Minister of Infrastructure.
-Support MOI in: the delivery of the government's Unsolicited Proposals Program; expansion of broadband infrastructure to improve connectivity in communities across the province; administration of the Clean Water and Wastewater Fund and Natural Gas Grant program until completion of the programs; provide advice and services related to realty projects to the broader public sector;

-and improve public sector infrastructure, project procurement outcomes, and ongoing asset inventory enhancements related to government infrastructure.

-Engage in continuous refinement of delivering services most effectively and efficiently.
+- Execute transactions that achieve the best value for government assets and effectively deliver major capital projects, and continue to deliver priority infrastructure projects - transit, highway, and healthcare projects - on the P3 pipeline. - Continue to develop innovative commercial solutions for government priorities.
+Continue to provide commercial advice and services related to ministries, agencies, and broader public sector entities on financial, strategic, or other matters including developing, evaluating, structuring, and negotiating commercial transactions. - Continue to identify and pursue revenue-generating opportunities and innovative practices supporting the government's plan to build new, sustainable transit through the implementation of the TOC program and develop provincial land holdings (i.e., leverage surplus lands for government priorities such as long-term care, and the redevelopment of Ontario Place). - Support the government response to the COVID-19 pandemic.
+Continue to support the government's response to COVID-19, including working with MOI, MGCS, the Ministry of Transportation, Metrolinx and other capital ministries to assess and manage financial and scheduling risks to ongoing major projects resulting from COVID-19. - Continue to deliver the IO Loan Program according to the Province's policy goals.
+Continue to support the recently approved LTC loan guarantee program, IO and the Ministry of Long-Term Care are collectively assessing opportunities to provide loans to not-for-profit LTC operators that will support the development of new LTC beds. - Provide administrative services on other programs as directed by the Minister of Infrastructure.
+Support MOI in: the delivery of the government's Unsolicited Proposals Program; expansion of broadband infrastructure to improve connectivity in communities across the province; administration of the Clean Water and Wastewater Fund and Natural Gas Grant program until completion of the programs; providing advice and services related to realty projects to the broader public sector; and improving public sector infrastructure, project procurement outcomes, and ongoing asset inventory enhancements related to government infrastructure. - Engage in continuous refinement of delivering services most effectively and efficiently.
 Work with MOI to implement the recommendations of the ministry review of IO to ensure the most effective and efficient delivery of services that meet government objectives and improve the accountability and transparency of IO's activities; work with government partners to seek full cost recovery on all projects, programs and initiatives going forward as IO moves away from fixed cost engagements.